NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

 What would you say if I could get you NetGalley services at way less than the price of the above two services?

 I guarantee it would sound like a much more appetizing deal.
-NetGalley has often been seen as an expensive extra.
-This option makes it viable for any author.
+NetGalley has often been seen as an expensive service.
+But this option makes it viable for any author.

 If you're looking into NetGalley, I would recommend checking out NetGalley+ from BooksGoSocial.
 BooksGoSocial is an official partner with NetGalley.
 And along with NetGalley services, you will receive a choice of book marketing courses ($99 value) for free!